-\ Ugo Maffei was afterwards chargé d'affaires de France at Rome, where he educated his celebrated nephew Paul Alexander Maffei, one of the most learned men of the age, and author of some ingenious works on virtù.
++ Ugo Maffei was afterwards chargé d'affaires de France at Rome, where he educated his celebrated nephew Paul Alexander Maffei, one of the most learned men of the age, and author of some ingenious works on virtu.
 The "Merope" of Scipio Maffei excited the jealousy of Voltaire, and was the only tragedy of distinguished celebrity for ninety years previous to the productions of Alfieri.
+Reginaldo Sgambatisti of the order of Predicatori, an elegant preacher and a good Latin poet, always named as "l'amico intrinsico," "the intimate friend" of Salvator, the acute and clever Padre Oliva, general of the Jesuits,- Baldinucci the painter, and the biographer of painters, and the elegant and all-accomplished Duke di Salviati, who conferred upon Rosa the title so well merited of

-" Famoso pittore delle cose morale."
+"Famoso pittore delle cose morale."\